-While it may seem like the California wine culture has only been around for a few decades, you will be surprised to know that the oldest winery in the state, Buena Vista, has been producing wines in one way or another for over a century and a half.
+While it seems like the California wineries have only been around for a few decades, you may be surprised to know that the oldest winery in the state, Buena Vista, has been producing wines in one way or another for over a century and a half.
 It is a beautiful and incredibly historic winery in Sonoma County, and one I suggest you visit even if you don’t like wine.
 You can read all about it below.

 - $15 for the standard tasting, $30 for the reserve